 This works best if you have knowledgeable people who can help you.
 In fact, this is one of the greatest benefits to being a part of the MO Collective.
 We foster this kind of interaction by actively promoting our ideas to our community to be ruthlessly dissected and critiqued.
 We also help our members Red Team the hell out of their own ideas.

 We don’t nurture egos here.
 We focus on preserving capital and making a return.
 Ego has no helping role.
 We want brutal honesty.
 It helps us not only stay alive but thrive in the markets.

 If you don’t have others to Red Team your ideas, you can still do it yourself.
 You need to adopt this kind of thinking anyway.
 Objectivity is your guiding principle.
 You need to be like Spock, a detached emotionless son of a gun who never falls in love with his own ideas.

 Like PTJ, you need to start every day assuming that every position you have is wrong.
 You need to be actively looking for reasons to cut your positions.
 This is your capital being risked after all… and you don’t risk your money for just any average trade!

 Every trade, even the best ones, have their weaknesses.
 Find them.
 There will always be unknown unknowns in the markets.
 There is nothing we can do about this.
-But the more we make ourselves aware of possible risk, the better we can plan and react to those risks when they occur.
+But the more we make ourselves aware of possible risks, the better we can plan and react to those risks when they occur.